(Last Updated on March 22, 2021)

 We’ve used this Fiskars model for years and have been very happy with it.
 Eventually we may upgrade to a larger model if my kids keep pursuing their interest in art.
 But for basic use, an inexpensive, portable model works great.

-So, if you feel they’ve made the cut, consider a paper cutter for your homeschool and let the trimming begin!
+So, if you feel it’s made the cut, consider a paper cutter for your homeschool and let the trimming begin!

 Subscribe to be notified of new posts via email!